philgyford/ansible-multi-django/README.md

 * `git_repo_branch`: Optional.
 The name of the branch to check out.
 If omitted, defaults to `'master'`.

 * `pip_requirements_file`: Optional.
 If the app has a pip requirements file, set the path to it within the repo here. eg, `requirements.txt`.
 Otherwise, omit this.
 If set, the python packages will be installed in the app's virtualenv.

+* `packages`: Optional.
+A list of package names to be installed with apt.
+Useful if your app requires some packages that aren't installed by the generic package installing task.

 * `db_type`: Optional.
 Currently must be 'postgresql' if present.